 Now that hand sanitiser has become as regular a part of our day as eating dinner, brushing our teeth, and, well, breathing, there’s no doubt that you’ll be getting through bottles upon bottles of the stuff.
 And as with anything that comes out of nowhere to the front of peoples’ minds, lots of questions, scepticism, and criticism comes with it.
 While we recognise the importance of not taking everything you hear as gospel and thinking critically, a line needs to be drawn… especially where public health is involved.
+If you want to have straight teeth you might want to consider Clear Aligners.

 That’s why we’re here to bust some of the most common myths and answer some of the most common questions that we hear about hand sanitiser dispenser.